tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/bash-scripting.md

 `exec bash` to switch shell.
 This won't affect new terminal windows or anything, but it's convenient.
 `echo $0` to know which shell you are using.

-As on the command line, you can break a single logical line onto multiple physical lines by escaping the newline with a backslash (`\`).
-You can also put more than one statement on a line by separating the statements with semicolons `;`.
+- As on the command line, you can break a single logical line onto multiple physical lines by escaping the newline with a backslash (`\`).
+Trong `LaTeX` thì `\` là syntax của commands.
+- You can also put more than one statement on a line by separating the statements with semicolons `;`.

-`git checkout main; git pull` => chạy 2 cái 1 dòng
+- `git checkout main; git pull` => chạy 2 cái 1 dòng

-`git checkout main && git pull`
+- `git checkout main && git pull` => Execute the next command ONLY if the previous command was completely successful (exited with a zero status code).

 To prepare the file for running, just turn on its execute bit: